 Cathédrale St-Sauveur Review

 The extraordinary 15th-century Triptyque du Buisson Ardent (Mary and the Burning Bush) was painted by Nicolas Froment in the heat of inspiration following his travels in Italy and Flanders and depicts the generous art patrons King René and Queen Jeanne kneeling on either side of the Virgin, who is poised above a burning bush.
-To avoid light damage, it's only opened for viewing on Tuesday from 3 to 4.
+To avoid light damage, it's rarely opened for viewing; check with the tourist office beforehand.

 View deals in Provence for vacation packages, hotels, airfare, and more from our partners!More